stu314159/Mathematical_Methods_for_Engineers/README.md

 # Mathematical_Methods_for_Engineers
-A textbook based on two undergraduate courses; one in analytical methods and the other in numerical methods.
+A (draft) textbook based on two undergraduate courses; one in analytical methods and the other in numerical methods.